leonardoborges/octopress/source/_posts/2012-08-23-sean-corfield-clojure-and-cfml-sitting-in-a-tree.markdown

 ### Going faster

-The original platform was built in CFML around 2008.
+The original platform was built in CFML between 2001 and 2008.
 It was essentially monolithic procedural code.
 It was rewritten in 2009 - when they introduced OO and a new version of CFML

 ### Brief Stats